opennetworkinglab/ngsdn-tutorial/EXERCISE-7.md

 `segmentrouting`, and its implementation can be found in the ONOS source tree:
 [onos/apps/segmentrouting] (open on GitHub)

-`segmentrouting` abstracts the leaf and spine switches that make the fabric as "one big IP router", such that operators can program them using APIs similar to that of a traditional router (e.g. to configure VLANs, subnets, routes, etc.)
+`segmentrouting` abstracts the leaf and spine switches to make the fabric appear as "one big IP router", such that operators can program them using APIs similar to that of a traditional router (e.g. to configure VLANs, subnets, routes, etc.)
 The app listens to operator-provided configuration, as well as topology events, to program the switches with the necessary forwarding rules.
 Because of this "one big IP router" abstraction, operators can independently scale the topology